buddhist-uni/buddhist-uni.github.io/_content/excerpts/of-theras-and-theris_roy-kumkum.md

 pages: "17--37"
 ---

-In this chapter, KumKum Roy examines both scholastic and gender-related themes in the Theragāthā and Therīgāthā of the Khuddaka Nikāya, exploring concepts such as gender, renunciation, and transcendence.
+In this chapter, KumKum Roy examines both scholastic and gender-related themes in the Theragāthā and Therīgāthā of the Khuddaka Nikāya.
+Other themes that are explored include renunciation and transcendence.